google/node-sec-roadmap/chapter-4/close_dependencies.md

 Someone trying to inject malicious code has to have it up and available from `registry.npmjs.org` at the time the install script pulls it down which is hard for an attacker to predict.
-There is a monoculture tradeoff --- having a smaller number of versions across all projects increases the potential reach of such an attack once successfully executed.
+There is a monoculture tradeoff &mdash; having a smaller number of versions across all projects increases the potential reach of such an attack once successfully executed.
 Centralized monitoring and reporting tilts in the defenders' favor though.

 Yarn provides most of the tools necessary to manage a local replica.